CONCEPT OF THE MODEL

 Setting up for landing, reduce power to just below one half throttle.
 While coming overhead, select gear down and turn cross-wind.
 With the gear down quite a lot of drag is created, so a little power must be addes to maintain spped, the start feedind in flaps to about half deflection.
 There are minimal, yet very predictable, trim changes with flaps deployed.
 Start a sweeping turn onto final.

 After rolling out on final approach add full flaps.
-The Tempest has very large and effective flaps and they really 6slow down this big fighter.
+The Tempest has very large and effective flaps and they really slow down this big fighter.
 Round out for landing, raise the nose slightly as power is reduced and flare onto the runway.
 The airplane will gentle settle to the ground and "stick" to the runway.
 As it slows further, retract the flaps and wait for the rest of the speed to bleed off.
 Turn off the runway, open the canopy and taxi back.
 "Impressive...."
 The Tempest is an incredible machine!
 Just like it was designed to be.
 It is large and powerful and fast and maneuverable.
 It has proven to be a great choice for a scale model.
 It handles well both on the ground and in the air.
 Its large wing and flaps slow it down nicely for an easy landing.
 What a thrill it is to fly a giant-scale warbird that flies as good as it looks...!
 Definitely a project worth the effort.

 Text and photo source: